-The Company uses the asset and liability method of accounting for income taxes.
-Under this method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
-Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to reverse.
-Valuation allowances are recorded as appropriate to reduce deferred tax assets to the amount considered likely to be realized.
+The Company uses the asset/liability method of accounting for income taxes.
+Under this method, deferred tax assets/liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets/liabilities and their respective tax basis.
+Deferred tax assets/liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to reverse.
+Valuation allowances are recorded as appropriate to reduce deferred tax assets to the amount considered not more likely than not to be realized.